0xNitya/typeblaze/README.md

 2. **Start Typing**: Type the given text as fast and accurately as possible.
 3. **Live Scoreboard**: Monitor your WPM and accuracy in real time.
 4. **Win the Game**: The fastest and most accurate typist wins!
+5. **Upgrade to Premium**: Purchase a premium subscription to unlock additional features.

 ## Contributing